net-lisias-kspu/PhysicsRangeExtender/INSTALL.md

-# Physics Range Extender /L Unofficial
+# Physics Range Extender /L Unleashed

 It extends game physics range, allowing you to switch between vessel that are far away.